gech0939/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 0x00.
-Shell, basics Day 1 at Holberton school
+Shell, basics Day 1 at School school

 [0-current_working_directory](./0-current_working_directory) - Write a script that prints the absolute path name of the current working directory.